mlabs-haskell/cem-script/docs/goals_and_soa.md

 Having declarative transition model is even more important for mutation testing purposes.
-`cooked-validators` gives Cardan Tx level API, for constructoion of mutations.
+`cooked-validators` gives Cardano Tx level API, for construction of mutations.
 That means, that you should select, write and evaluate them manually, depending on logic of your script.
 This lead to logic coupling between spec, L1 code and test code.